dakoo/dakoo.github.io/_posts/2015-08-05-quicksort-in-c.md

 #### Lumuto-Partition algorithm

-The pseudo code of Hoare-partition algorithm:
+The pseudo code of Lumuto-partition algorithm:

 {% highlight javascript %}
 partition(A[], l, r)